ReedTechLLC/electron-vue-template/README.md

 A simple starter template for a **Vue3** + **Electron** TypeScript based application, including **ViteJS** and **Electron Builder**.

+_This fork adds ESLint, Prettier, and Tailwind3._
+_Tabs are used this fork but that can easily be changed via the various config files and then run `npm run format`_

 </div>

 ## About